learn-co-curriculum/spring-mod-1-application-properties/README.md

   driver name that is needed to connect to PostgresSQL.
 If we were using another DBMS, like MySQL, this would look different.
 - The `spring.jpa.hibernate.ddl-auto` property defines the database initialization behavior.
-Here are some of the common values:
-  - `create-drop`: This drops all databases and creates new ones from scratch.
-It drops the database schema when the entity manager is closed using the `entityManager.close()` method.
-  - `create`: It is similar to `create-drop` but it does not drop the database tables when the entity manager is closed.
-  - `validate`: Checks if the entity definitions match an existing table schema.
-  - `update`: Does not drop databases.
-Only updates the table schema.
-  - `none`: Does not make any changes to the database.
+The common values for this property are the same as when we defined it in the persistence.xml file.
   - We will use the `create` value when we first create and persist data.
-    Afterwards, we'll switch it to `none` for the read, update, and delete operations, as this is a common practice when deploying to a production environment.
+    Afterwards, we'll switch it to `update` for the read, update, and delete operations.
 - The `spring.jpa.properties.hibernate.dialect` is added to define the dialect.
 In this case, we are using PostgreSQL, so we'll specify the dialect to be "org.hibernate.dialect.PostgreSQLDialect".